WE CAUGHT UP WITH

 I was also on a dating show called Streetmate in the late 1990s.
 It was hosted by Davina McCall and I was in an episode with Scarlet Moffat when she was younger.
 The premise involved them taking a single man or woman around a city and asking random people on the street whether they would go on a date with them.

-I used to work in a flight centre shop in Birmingham when the producers of the show ducked in asking if we knew anyone who would fancy going on a date with the girl on the show.
+I used to work in a flight centre shop in Birmingham when the producers of the show came in asking if we knew anyone who would fancy going on a date with the girl on the show.
 I said, “yeah, why not?”

 It was so random.
 I watched the episode when it aired months later and the woman was saying, “I’m game with anything, so long as they have hair,” and then I came around the corner!